 - a.
-Dennis Uniform navy blazer (or one identical) with the GSB emblem sewn or pinned on the left chest above the heart.
+Lands' End navy blazer (or one identical) with the GSB emblem sewn or pinned on the left chest above the heart.
 All Geneva awarded lapel pins may only be worn on the blazer. - b.
 Dennis Uniforms white blouse - c.
-Dennis Uniform khaki skirt - d.
+Dennis Uniform khaki skirt (length should be past the point where the student's fingers reach when arms are straight down) - d.
 Modesty shorts must be worn under skirts. - e.
 Solid navy or white knee-high socks (must reach the bottom of the knee) - f.
-Black or brown leather dress shoes with heels no higher than 1.5" and non-slip soles.
-Sperry Topsiders are a popular choice. - Skirts must be no shorter than 4" from top of the knee (use a horizontal business card to measure). - Socks must be worn all the way up; they may not be scrunched.
+Black or brown leather dress shoes with heels no higher than 1.5" and non-slip soles (Sperry Topsiders are a popular choice) - Socks must be worn all the way up; they may not be scrunched